How to choose a car that makes your fuel money go further

 - Regular highway driving (about an hour each week) but usually not far

-- Lots of interstate travelling, on highways and some local
+- Lots of long or interstate travelling, on highways and some local

 Over to you

-How much do you spend on petrol each week?
-Have you considered buying something other than a petrol car before?
+How much do you spend on fuel each week?
+Have you bought/considered buying something other than a petrol car before?
 We’d love to know.